 All you need to know

-Building emotional intelligence means learning to see and understand your emotional life as it really is, with clarity and confidence.
+Building emotional intelligence means learning to see and understand your emotional life as it really is (not how we wish it was).

 What are the facts?

 What’s my emotional dashboard telling me?